chenyang15/Wafer-Probe-Alignment-System/README.md

 **Ghui Chen Yang** — Robotics & Mechatronics Engineering, Monash University Malaysia Supervised by Dr. Patrick Ho, Department of Electrical and Computer Systems Engineering

-This project was Awarded Best FYP Report for the Department of Robotics & Mechatronics Engineering
+This project was Awarded Best FYP Report for the Department of Robotics & Mechatronics Engineering.